Middle Fork Eel River: Dam proposal

 In 1967, the U.S. Army Corps of Engineers proposed to build an enormous dam just above the confluence of the Eel River and the Middle Fork Eel River at Dos Rios.
 The Dos Rios Dam would have been 730 ft tall, creating a reservoir that covered 110000 acre of land (including Round Valley, the Middle Fork Eel River watershed's primary agricultural area and also the location of the town of Covelo, plus the Round Valley Indian Reservation).
 If built, this dam would have diverted most of the flow of the river into the Central Valley for irrigation purposes.
 The project was defeated by outcry from local residents and the intervention of then-California governor Ronald Reagan.
 Reagan remarked, "Enough treaties had already been broken with the Indians".

 Ecology

 The river provides wildlife habitat for preservation of rare and endangered species including cold freshwater habitat for fish migration and spawning.
 In a 1965 California Fish and Wildlife Plan, the Middle Fork Eel River watershed supported an annual run of 23,000 Steelhead trout (Oncorhynchus mykiss) in 178 miles of stream habitat.
 Steelhead surveys were conducted by DFG and USFS from 1966 to 1999.
 In 1999 they described the Middle Fork summer steelhead run as “The largest remaining wild run of these magnificent fish”.
 It was noted to be “...probably the only population that has not been touched by a hatchery program, and as such, is most likely the State’s most important summer steelhead population”.
 Counts from the annual surveys indicated that the Middle Fork summer steelhead population has declined since 1987, to a count of 471 fish in 1999.

+North American beaver (Castor canadensis) were once native to the watershed's Beaver Creek tributary as evidenced by an historical observer record: "Walter James, an old time hunter and trapper in this locality, is said to have caught beaver along what is now known as Beaver Creek in the late 1860s and early 1870s and there was a local belief that he did so.
+William and James Foster--uncles of Walter, who lives in Barney Meadows--said that during the 1870s they found remains of beaver dams and stumps of beaver-cut trees along the creek."